Azure/enterprise-azure-policy-as-code/README.md

 ### Edit and create Policies, Initiatives and Assignments

 Using the starter kit edit the directories in the `Definitions` folder.
-To simplify entering parameters, you can use the [Initiative documenting feature](Definitions/Documentation/README.md#documenting-assignments-and-initiatives) which creates Markdown, CSV and a Json parameter file.
+To simplify entering parameters, you can use the [Initiative documenting feature](Definitions/Documentation/README.md#documenting-assignments-and-initiatives) which creates Markdown, CSV and a JSON parameter file.
 You need to specify your initiatives to be documented (folder [`Definitions\Documentation`](Definitions/Documentation/README.md#specifying-initiative-documentation)) and execute script [`./Scripts/Operations/Build-PolicyAssignmentDocumentation.ps1`](Scripts/Operations/README.md#build-policyassignmentdocumentationps1)

 <br/>